The Three Pillars

 INTELLECT

-We teach the classics of Western thought from physics to philosophy, and the interrelationship of the great ideas; teaching students not merely what to think, but how to think.
+We teach the classics of Western thought from physics to philosophy, and the interrelationship of the great ideas; teaching students not what to think, but how to think.

 3 Pillars-Character-Chesterton Academy-House System